evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part3/Beginner-Tutorial-Combat-Base.md

 # Combat base framework

 Combat is core to many games.
 Exactly how it works is very game-dependent.
-For EvAdventure we will show off two common flavors:
+In this lesson we will build a framework to implement two common flavors:

-- "Twitch-based" combat means that you perform a combat action by entering a command, and after some delay (which may depend on your skills etc), the action happens.
+- "Twitch-based" combat ([specific lesson here](./Beginner-Tutorial-Combat-Twitch.md)) means that you perform a combat action by entering a command, and after some delay (which may depend on your skills etc), the action happens.
 It's called 'twitch' because actions often happen fast enough that changing your strategy may involve some element of quick thinking and a 'twitchy trigger finger'.
-- "Turn-based" combat means that players input actions in clear turns.
+- "Turn-based" combat ([specific lesson here](./Beginner-Tutorial-Combat-Turnbased.md)) means that players input actions in clear turns.
 Timeout for entering/queuing your actions is often much longer than twitch-based style.
 Once everyone made their choice (or the timeout is reached), everyone's action happens all at once, after which the next turn starts.
-This style of combat requires less reflexes.
+This style of combat requires less player reflexes.

-We will design a common combat system that supports both styles.
+We will design a base combat system that supports both styles.

 - We need a `CombatHandler` to track the progress of combat.
 This will be a [Script](../../../Components/Scripts.md).
 Exactly how this works (and where it is stored) will be a bit different between Twitch- and Turnbased combat.
 We will create its common framework in this lesson.
 - Combat are divided into _actions_.
 We want to be able to easily extend our combat with more possible actions.
 An action needs Python code to show what actually happens when the action is performed.
 We will define such code in `Action` classes.